Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 Congratulations!
 If you have followed along, you are now able to harness the power of Mxnet with Clojure on GPUs!
 Again, **do not forget to terminate your instance once you are done**.

-Next time, we will cover what Mxnet let us do and we will learn how to train Deep Learning Models.
+Next time, we will cover what Mxnet let us do and we will learn how to train Deep Learning models.